-Assessments are collected from medical providers to help fund Illinois' participation in Medical Assistance (Medicaid), so the state can qualify for the maximum amount of federal matching funds.
+Assessments are collected from medical providers to help fund Illinois' participation in the state's Medical Assistance (Medicaid) program, to enable the state to qualify for the maximum amount of federal matching funds.
 The pool of federal plus state money so obtained goes to medical providers to treat patients.
 The providers receiving those payments (and paying these assessments) are hospitals, nursing homes, and facilities for the developmentally disabled.
 (305 ILCS 5/5A-1 ff., 5/5B-1 ff., 5/5C-1 ff., 5/15E-1 ff., and 5/15-1 ff.)